Crook, County Durham: Education

-Crook schools consist of a diverse range of ages and ethnicities.

 Nursery

 Crook Nursery School

 Crook Nursery is an average-sized school that serves the immediate area.
-The current headteacher is Mrs J C Thompson.

 Primary

 Crook Primary School

-Crook Primary School was opened formerly in 1950.
+Crook Primary School was opened formally in 1950.

-A larger than average community school that shares a site with Crook Nursery School.
-It has a pupil capacity of 371.
-It has more disabled, special educational needs and free school meal eligible pupils than the national average.
+A larger than average community school that shares a site with Crook Nursery School, it has a pupil capacity of 371.

-The current headteacher is Mrs Antonella Lupton.

-Marilyn Tempest – a local legendary teacher – retired after thirty years of employment on 30 April 2014 and received a standing ovation from the then current pupils and teachers.
+Marilyn Tempest – a teacher – retired after thirty years of employment on 30 April 2014 and received a standing ovation from the then current pupils and teachers.
 During an interview with The Northern Echo, she said "I have had the most wonderful time here, teaching is the best job in the world.".

 Hartside Primary School

-A smaller than average community school, it has a pupil capacity of 210.
-It also has a large proportion of children with special educational needs and/or disabilities.
-The current headteacher is Mr Shawn Laws.
+A smaller than average primary academy, it has a pupil capacity of 210.

 St Cuthbert's RC Primary School

-An average-sized voluntary aided Roman Catholic school, with a pupil capacity of 210.
-The proportion of pupils with disabilities and/or special educational needs is below average, although the amount eligible for free school meals are above average and ever increasing.
-The current headteacher is Miss McElhone.
+An average-sized primary academy, with a pupil capacity of 210.

 Culture

-Crook hosts various annual events including Crook Carnival, Crook Community Christmas Event and the Crookfest music festival.
+Empire Electric Palace Theatre stage events including pantomimes.

 Crook Carnival is held in early July and features a parade, rides, stalls and live music.
-Crook Community Christmas Event held at the end of November also features a parade and the switching on of the town's Christmas lights.
+Crook's annual Winter Light Parade is held at the end of November and culminates with switching on the town's Christmas lights.

-Crookfest is an all day music festival held on the Sunday of the early May Bank Holiday weekend within Crook AFC's Sir Tom Cowie Millfield ground.
-It is organised by Marshall Rippon on behalf of the football club and features around 20 bands over 3 stages with marquees erected on the pitch.
+Crookfest is a one day music festival held on the Sunday of the early May Bank Holiday weekend, across three stages, within Crook AFC's ground.

-Crook has a relatively large number of public houses and eateries for a town of it's size.
-There is a healthy local music scene within the town, with live performances every weekend.
+Crook has a relatively large number of public houses and eateries for a town of its size.

-There are also various clubs and societies based within the town.

-Malcolm Dixon (born 1953) is an actor best known as Strutter in the 1981 movie Time Bandits.
-He has had many roles that take advantage of his 4'1" size, such as Ewoks and dwarfs.
-Before becoming an actor, Dixon worked in Jim Henson's Creature Shop.